 The RSEA program ordinarily entails two full academic years in residence.
 The minimum GSAS requirement for A.M. candidates is one year of full-time residence at the full tuition rate.
 During the year of full-time residence, students must follow an RSEA-approved plan of study, consisting of at least eight half-courses which satisfy the basic RSEA course requirements (as defined below); pay the required tuition costs; and make satisfactory academic progress by maintaining at least the minimum grade average, a “B” average, in each of the two years of study.

 After the first year of residence, some RSEA students may choose — with the prior approval of their faculty academic adviser and the RSEA Committee — to spend time away from campus as a Traveling Scholar to do primary research for their thesis or to study language.
 Please see the GSAS website for more details and the required form.

-Please note that Massachusetts Law requires medical insurance coverage for all Massachusetts residents, including students, and Traveling Scholars are charged for health insurance each semester unless they submit a waiver request.
+Please note that Massachusetts Law requires medical insurance coverage for all Massachusetts residents, including students, and Traveling Scholars.
+All registered students are charged for health insurance each semester unless they submit a waiver request.